-“Inuvialuit have been raising concerns over increased numbers and expanding range of beavers with ENR,” said Mike Westwike, a spokesperson for the NWT government’s Department of Environment and Natural Resources.
+“Inuvialuit have been raising concerns over increased numbers and expanding range of beavers with ENR,” said Mike Westwick, a spokesperson for the NWT government’s Department of Environment and Natural Resources.

 “The fur prices for beaver are low and harvest pressure is low.
 We’re currently working with our co-management partners in the Beaufort Delta and with the Department of Fisheries and Oceans on a multi-pronged approach to help address concerns being raised by communities.